JPMakesStuff/KidStarCharts/README.md

 # KidStarCharts
-An easy way to gamify good behavior

 Requires IIS and ASP to be installed

-Default subdirectory is C:\inetpub\home\kidstarcharts where 'home' is the IIS site root and 'kidstarcharts' is the where all the files should live
+Default subdirectory is C:\inetpub\home\kidstarcharts ... where 'home' is the IIS site root and 'kidstarcharts' is the where all the files should live

-IIS Read/Write permission is required C:\inetpub\home\kidstarcharts\data
+IIS Read/Write permission required in C:\inetpub\home\kidstarcharts\data

-No DB, simple text files for tracking
+No database required, simple text files for tracking

 # License